hannibal002/SkyHanni/FEATURES.md

 - Show when Revenant Horror 5 is about to BOOM.

 ## Slayer
-- Highlight slayer miniboss in blue color.
++ Highlight slayer miniboss in blue color.
-- Highlight the enderman slayer Yang Glyph (Beacon) in red color (supports beacon in hand and beacon flying)
++ Highlight the enderman slayer Yang Glyph (Beacon) in red color (supports beacon in hand and beacon flying)
-- Hide the name of the mobs you need to kill in order for the Slayer boss to spawn.
++ Hide the name of the mobs you need to kill in order for the Slayer boss to spawn.
 Exclude mobs that are damaged, corrupted, runic or semi rare.
++ Cooldown when the Fire Pillars from the blaze slayer will kill you.
++ Faster and permanent display for the blaze slayer daggers

 ## Marked Players
 + Adding or removing players as marked with command /shmarkplayer